thiagobarata/rise-and-shine/README.md

 This alarm does not allow that.

 It will keep ringing as long as you're in bed.
-You can customize the sound and wake up time via a webapp.
+You can customize wake up time via a webapp.

 Hope you find it interesting!